-Any questions or concerns about IDEA's compliance with these federal programs should be brought to the attention of the following persons designated as being responsible for coordinating compliance with these requirements: The Title IX Coordinator, for concerns regarding discrimination on the basis of sex/gender (including sexual harassment), is Jessica Neyman, VP Human Resources, 2115 W. Pike Blvd., Weslaco, Texas 78596, (956) 377-8000, Jessica.neyman@ideapublicschools.org.
+Any questions or concerns about IDEA's compliance with these federal programs should be brought to the attention of the following persons designated as being responsible for coordinating compliance with these requirements: The Title IX Coordinator, for concerns regarding discrimination on the basis of sex/gender (including sexual harassment), is Jenessa Smith, Title IX Coordinator, 2115 W. Pike Blvd., Weslaco, Texas 78596, (956) 377-8000, jenessa.smith@ideapublicschools.org.

-The ADA/Section 504 Coordinator, for concerns regarding discrimination on the basis of disability, is Tricia Lopez, Managing Director of Special Programs, 2115 W. Pike Blvd, Weslaco, Texas 78596, (956) 377-8000, Tricia.lopez@ideapublicschools.org.
+The ADA/Section 504 Coordinator, for concerns regarding discrimination on the basis of disability, is Tricia Lopez, Vice President of Special Programs, 2115 W. Pike Blvd, Weslaco, Texas 78596, (956) 377-8000, Tricia.lopez@ideapublicschools.org.

-All other concerns regarding discrimination: Jessica Neyman, VP Human Resources, 2115 W. Pike Blvd., Weslaco, Texas 78596, (956) 377-8000, Jessica.neyman@ideapublicschools.org.
+All other concerns regarding discrimination: Jessica Neyman, Vice President of Human Resources, 2115 W. Pike Blvd., Weslaco, Texas 78596, (956) 377-8000, Jessica.neyman@ideapublicschools.org.